mikaeltw/rag-bencher/CONTRIBUTING.md

 - Include sample configs or datasets in `examples/` if they improve discoverability.

 ## Release process (maintainers)
-- Update `CHANGELOG.md`.
+- Create a Git tag: `git tag X.Y.Z && git push origin X.Y.Z`.
-- Create a Git tag: `git tag vX.Y.Z && git push origin vX.Y.Z`.
+- Create a GitHub Release from the tag; the publish workflow (`.github/workflows/release.yml`) uploads to PyPI.
-- Create a GitHub Release from the tag; the publish workflow uploads to PyPI.
+- Creating a release triggers a workflow that creates a PR for updating the `CHANGELOG.md`.
+Merge said PR asap.